-Per food authority Claire Saffitz with Bon Appetite, these tools attach to the front of your mixer; simply feed the meat down the chute and it flows directly into the sausage casing.
+These tools attach to the front of your mixer.
+Simply feed the meat down the chute and it flows directly into the sausage casing.

 If you prefer to season the ground meat before stuffing, grind it into a bowl, stir in seasonings, and re-grind into the casing.

 Free-standing sausage grinders are available from many manufacturers.
 Carefully review the make-up of the grinding components to confirm the grinding blades are made of stainless steel to avoid rust, and that the grinder is easy to clear should it become jammed.

 For small batches, a manual sausage stuffer can be handy.

 To use, load ground and seasoned meat into the hopper, attach the casing to the tube on the front, and crank.

 The sausage is pressed out of the hopper by a large plate on the top and forced into the casing through the tube.

 This unit is easiest to use with two people.
 However, a handheld vertical sausage stuffer can be used by just one person easily as seen below.